Faseeh Ahmed Shah

 Faseeh Ahmed Shah is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 4 July 1974 in Nawab Shah.

 He has a Master of Arts degree in Political Science and a degree of Bachelors of Arts, both from Sindh University.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-26 SHAHEED BANAZIR ABAD-III in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Pakistan Peoples Party from Constituency PS-26 SHAHEED BANAZIR ABAD-III in the 2013 Pakistani general election.